weeve-modules/influxdb-http/README.md

 ## Description

-HTTP module for accessing influxDB data
+HTTP module for querying influxDB data.
+Query is passed in body of a POST request and for specified bucket it will query the data and return results for further usage/processing.

 ## Features